“No thanks, we’ve decided to stick with our current vendor.”

 The Diamond Awaits

 I hope this article has, in some small way, softened the impact of your recent strikeout.
 Stop worrying about it!
 Let it go!
 Trust your skills and turn your attention to the next at bat, the next pitch, and the next big play.
-Your team is counting on you – you can do it!
+Your team and every sales rep is counting on you – you can do it!